-- What can we understand from the remaining evidence about Dudley Castle's long history. - Including looking at its uses as a medieval castle, a Tudor manor house, a Civil War fort, an industrial site and a zoo.
+- What can we understand from the remaining evidence about Kenilworth Castle's long history? - Including looking at its uses as a medieval defensive site, a medieval palace, a Tudor mansion, a ruin, a farm and now a tourist attraction.

 Unit 4: The making of modern America (1789-1900).